 Leaving Capitol Hill to walk down Via del Corso, one of the greatest masterpieces of architecture awaits us: the Pantheon, a perfectly proportioned temple dedicated to all of Rome’s major gods.

 It is time to start heading off in the direction of the Tiber to suddenly find ourselves in one of Baroque Rome’s most spectacular piazzas: Piazza Navona.
-The square’s Baroque style is largely attributable to Bernini’s Fountain of the Four Rivers and his rival Borromini’s Church of Sant’Agnese in Agone and Palazzo Pamphili.
+The square’s Baroque style is largely attributable to Bernini’s Fountain of the Four Rivers and his rival Borromini’s Church of Sant’Agnese in Agone and Palazzo Pamphilj.

-By tracing our steps to Via del Corso we can discover two more celebrated sites: The Trevi Fountain and Piazza di Spagna.
+By tracing our steps to Via del Corso we can discover two more celebrated sites: the Trevi Fountain and Piazza di Spagna.

 The Trevi Fountain’s spectacular impact does not gradually creep up us.
 None of the roads in fact hinges on the Fountain itself.
 True, we can hear the rumblings of its waters drawing closer, but then we are totally unprepared for the amazing sight suddenly awaiting us.
 It is as though the curtain is raised before our eyes.
 It is impossible to tire of the surprise that lies in store.

 Piazza di Spagna is, on the other hand, located in one of the most elegant and exclusive areas in the historic centre.
-Visitors are consistently captivated by its remarkable steps, which were designed by Francesco De Sanctis in the eighteenth century.
+Visitors are consistently captivated by its remarkable steps, which were designed by Francesco De Sanctis in the 18th century.

 Our second day commences in the Vatican City, where visitors are literally hypnotised by the impressive splendour of the Basilica of St. Peter as soon as they start making their way down Via della Conciliazione.
 No photograph can do justice to the sense of marvel inspired by immensity of the building, the grandeur and by the magnificence of the adornments and works of art inside.
 Once here, a visit must be made to the Vatican Museums with its huge artistic wealth, the product of centuries of collecting and papal commissions.